 4. Find the sweet spot for Instagram and Facebook posts

 When comparing Facebook and Instagram, it’s important to remember that the two platforms are fundamentally different.
 Facebook boasts a larger audience, enabling publishers to extend the reach of their content and drive referral traffic back to their websites.
 Instagram lets publishers experiment with new storytelling formats, engage new audience segments, and build a community of followers directly on the Instagram platform.
 Each platform therefore has its own key role to play within a publisher’s social media strategy.

 For this reason, it’s vital for publishers to establish tailored posting strategies for their Facebook pages and Instagram accounts.
 An effective way to achieve this is using artificial intelligence that can understand distinct audience behaviors on both Facebook and Instagram, and optimize publisher reach and engagement on both platforms.
-Echobox achieves this for publishers by predicting post virality, calculating optimal share times, and automating social media sharing in part or in full, across Facebook, Instagram, Twitter and LinkedIn.
+Echobox achieves this for publishers by predicting post virality, calculating optimal share times and frequencies, and automating social media sharing in part or in full, across Facebook, Instagram, Twitter and LinkedIn.
 As a result, publishers who use Echobox see their traffic increase by an average of 36% – download the Echobox Factsheet to learn more.

 “There’s no question about the benefit.
 We’re now big believers in the Echobox AI.”

 Adam Silvers, Deputy US News Director and Senior Digital Strategist, Newsweek